|Back to Back Issues Page|

 The Piano Player Newsletter Issue #73, Let's Practice Piano Scales

 Tips & Tools for Piano Players

-If you like this E-zine, please do share it with your piano playing friends!:) Or, if a friend DID forward this to you and if you like what you read, make sure to subscribe (and pick up your gift) by visiting
+If you like this newsletter, please share it with your piano-playing friends.
+Or, if a friend forwarded this to you, and if you like what you read, make sure to subscribe (and pick up your gift) by visiting

 In This Issue:

-Printable Piano Music Scales for BeginnersWould you like to finally learn piano music scales with the correct fingering?
+Printable Piano Music Scales in Major and MinorWould you like to learn piano music scales and be able to play with the correct fingering?

 Got Piano Questions?